Skip to content

 The Three-Type Pattern: Input, Params, Output

-Every OR model endpoint defines three custom types:
+Every OR model endpoint defines three custom types that flow through the request/response cycle:

 Input Types